"You laugh at my big belly but you don't know how I got it! You laugh at my mustache but you don't know why I grew it!"

 - Acting For Three: Deborah Kerr plays three roles: Edith Hunter in 1902, Barbara Wynne in 1918-1919, and Angela Cannon in 1939-1943.

-- Big Name Fan: David Mamet has called it his favourite film, and Livesey and Walbrook his favourite actors (the duel scene being his "idea of perfection").*
+- Big Name Fan: David Mamet has called it his favourite film, and Livesey and Walbrook his favourite actors (the duel scene being his "idea of perfection").note It's also Stephen Fry's favorite noting that the movie is about what being English means.

 - Bittersweet Ending: A lovely one: Clive has lost the war game to Spud and his own approach has been shown up as outdated, but he's accepted that he himself can't change and that officers like Spud are what the war effort needs, so as Spud and his men march past, he salutes them, grinning.